AsamK/signal-cli/README.md

 # textsecure-cli

 textsecure-cli is a commandline interface for [libtextsecure-java](https://github.com/WhisperSystems/libtextsecure-java).
 It supports registering, verifying, sending and receiving messages.
 However receiving messages currently doesn't work, because libtextsecure-java [does not yet support registering for the websocket support](https://github.com/WhisperSystems/libtextsecure-java/pull/5).
-For registering you need a phone number where you can receive SMS.
+For registering you need a phone number where you can receive SMS or incoming calls.
 It is primarily intented to be used on servers to notify admins of important events.

 ## Usage